Learn German in Kitzbühel: Student Reviews

 It was a great two weeks.
 Relaxing, energising, entertaining AND educational.
 I’ve returned to London having polished up my German and feeling healthier than I’ve done for ages.
 It was good to escape the noise, pace and pollution of the city and just wind down, chat, eat and chill.

-1/ Take the Hahnenkamm gondola for an amazing sunset walk (it stays open until 11.00pm on Fridays, from June to October).
+1/ Take the Hahnenkamm gondola for an amazing sunset walk (it stays open until 11.00 pm on Fridays, from June to October).
 There’s a great route down along the race track, which takes around 2 hours.
-CESA & College staff, recommend that you hike up it and get the lift back down – much easier on the knees!
+CESA & the school staff recommend that you hike up it and get the lift back down – much easier on the knees!

 2/ One of the best walks is from the middle station on the Horn.
 You get the lift half way up the mountain, then walk the most fabulous ridgeway for about an hour and a half, until you get to a Tyrolean mountain hut.
 The lunches here are the traditional hikers’ platter with locally produced meat and home-baked bread.
 This is something you can really enjoy, having built up an appetite after all that stopping and taking of photos!